RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 7.4.2 The candidate for promotion and/or tenure shall submit copies of all publications to be evaluated to the department head, ideally, by the May commencement ceremony prior to review but in any case prior to July 1.

-7.4.3 The Head sends the candidate’s publications to the external reviewers and requests a letter to arrive by September 1st but no later than September15th.
+7.4.3 The Department Head sends the candidate’s publications to the external reviewers and requests a letter to arrive by early August but no later than early September.

 7.5 Fall Semester

-7.5.1 By September 15: Candidate completes dossier and makes it available to the Departmental Voting Faculty.
-The candidate will work with the department head to produce a dossier in compliance with university guidelines.
-The dossier and publications (plus any relevant supporting materials), shall be made available to the faculty committee no later than September 15.
+7.5.1 The candidate completes the dossier and makes it available to the DVF.
+The candidate will work with the Department Head to produce a dossier in compliance with university guidelines.
+The dossier and publications (plus any relevant supporting materials), shall be made available to the DVF no later than September 15.

 7.5.3 Faculty members on leave may participate in the process only if they formally indicate in writing that they will do so fully, which means they shall participate in all relevant meetings and review all relevant documents as they would have had they not been on leave.

-7.5.4 After careful study of the applicant’s file during the meeting, the Department Voting Faculty determine the merit of the application.
+7.5.4 After careful study of the applicant’s file during the meeting, the DVF determine the merit of the application.
 At this meeting, chaired by the department head or a designee, a secret ballot vote will be taken by rank and the results tabulated.

-7.5.6 The department head’s evaluation of the applicant will be shared with the committee and candidate in a timely fashion.
+7.5.6 The Department Head’s evaluation of the applicant will be shared with the DVF and candidate in a timely fashion.
 This may include a meeting between the department head and the Department Voting Faculty, during which the department head shares the evaluation.

-7.5.7 By November 1 (or date set by college): Complete dossier and departmental attachments are forwarded to the college.
+7.5.7 By November 1 (or date set by college), the complete dossier and departmental attachments are forwarded to the college.